AchmadDanniMPA/Elin-AutoHotKey/README.md

 ## 📝 TL;DR — How to Use

 1. Install [AutoHotkey v2.0](https://www.autohotkey.com/download/2.0/?C=M;O=A)
-2. Save the script as `casino_spacebar.ahk`
+2. Download the file
-3. Double-click to run
+3. Double-click the file to run
 4. Press **F6** to start/stop automation
 5. Press **Ctrl+X** to exit the script